-Scottish Enterprise will be commissioned to deliver a number of strategic projects of region-wide significance for a part of the ERDF programme.
-Operating through a network of Local Enterprise Companies and funded by the Scottish Executive, Scottish Enterprise is the chief national agency responsible for economic development in the LUPS region.
-It is the key agency in delivering Lisbon Agenda objectives in Scotland, particularly in Priority 1.
-Scottish Enterprise will match-fund Structural Funds for the support of a selection of projects 1 through an annually-reviewed outcome agreement.
-These activities are likely to include support for pre-commercialisation initiatives, investment in key research centres, programmes to increase links between sources of research and innovation and enterprises and the development of business RTD networks.
-Strong consideration will also be given to the opportunity for joint activity within other bodies such as Highlands & Islands Enterprise on Scotland-wide pilot innovative projects through coordinated bids on funding with the Highlands & Islands ERDF Programme
+Wholly funded by the Scottish Government, Scottish Enterprise is the chief national agency responsible for economic development in the LUPS region.
+It is the key body in delivering Lisbon Agenda objectives in Scotland, particularly with respect to improving the research and innovation capacity.
+Scottish Enterprise will match-fund Structural Funds for the support of a selection of key research and innovation projects.
+These projects are likely to include support for pre-commercialisation initiatives, programmes to increase links between sources of research and innovation and enterprises and the development of business RTD networks across the region as a whole - all activities for which Scottish Enterprise is the only delivery body on a LUPS-wide basis.
+Strong consideration will also be given to the opportunity for joint activity within other bodies such as Highlands & Islands Enterprise on Scotland-wide pilot innovative projects through co-ordinated bids on funding with the Highlands & Islands ERDF Programme, similar in scope to the joint projects carried out by the Scottish Innovative Actions Programme.